apollo

 Drug Interactions

-Drug-Drug Interaction: If you take prescription or non-prescription medicines or supplements, inform your doctor before taking Lobeglitazone Sulphate.
+Drug-Drug Interaction: If you are taking prescription or non-prescription medicines or supplements, inform your doctor before taking Lobeglitazone Sulphate.

 Drug-Food Interaction: Limited information available.

-Drug-Disease Interaction: If you are suffering from any disease condition, inform your doctor before taking Lobeglitazone Sulphate.
+Drug-Disease Interaction: If you are suffering from any medical condition, inform your doctor before taking Lobeglitazone Sulphate.

 Drug-Drug Interactions Checker List: